x-govuk/x-govuk.github.io/app/posts/finishing-touches-for-forms.md

 ```

 Now when there's a validation error, regardless of whether the user is an admin or not the error summary will link to the first option.
 It's a good idea to write some tests to ensure future changes don't affect it.

+---

+These finishing touches will help make sure your forms are usable and accessible.

+If you have any feedback or suggestions of other form features commonly missed, [let us know](https://github.com/x-govuk/govuk-form-builder/issues/new).